15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Degree 10 model of a 15-nodal quartic surface

 It is known that the Hilbert scheme of conics $\textrm{Fano}_2(\sfV_5)$ is isomorphic to $\bbP^4$ \cite{Iliev0}.
-For any $Z\in Y^{[2]}$ which is not contained in any line on $\sf_5$ and any conic on $Y$.
-By \cite[Lemma 4.20]{O'Grady0}, there is a unique conic $C_Z$ on $\sfF_5$ that contains $Z$.
-The intersection of $C_Z\cap Y$ is cut out by the quadric $Q$, thus one can define the residual set $0$-cycle $Z'$ of length 2 (O'Grady shows that the residual $0$-cycle is well defined for a non-reduced $Z$).
+By \cite[Lemma 4.20]{O'Grady0}, for any $\xi\in Y^{[2]}$ not contained in a line in $\sfV_5$, there is a unique conic $C_\xi$ on $\sfV_5$ that contains $\xi$.
+The intersection of $C_\xi\cap Y$ is cut out by the quadric $Q$, thus one can define the residual set $0$-cycle $\xi'$ of length 2 (O'Grady shows that the residual $0$-cycle is well defined for a non-reduced $Z$).
 This defines a birational involution $\iota$ of $Y^{[2]}$.

-Since $C_Z$ is contained in $\sfF_5$, the set of quadrics in $I_2(Y)$ containing the plane $\la C_Z\ra$ is a hyperplane.
-Thus $\alpha(Z) =\alpha(\iota(Z))$ is the same point in $W$.
+Since $C_\xi$ is contained in $\sfV_5$, the set of quadrics in $I_Y(2)$ containing the plane $\la C_\xi\ra$ is a hyperplane.
+Thus $\alpha(\xi) =\alpha(\iota(\xi))$ is the same point in $W$.
 This shows that the degree of $\alpha$ is at least 2.

 The following results can be found in \cite{O'Grady}.